code-dot-org/code-dot-org/frontend/packages/labs/oceans/README.md

 # Dorsal fin
 Some dorsal fins define an x-adjustment to shift the anchor point.
 This is useful for dorsal fins that might look odd is not positioned correctly (eg symmetical).

+### I18n
+By default, this tutorial is in English.
+The strings live at i18n/oceans.json and should not be moved without corresponding changes to the I18n pipeline in `code-dot-org`.
+Translations can be passed into the app using the `i18n` param.
+If any translations are missing, the English string will be used as a default.
+This also means that adding a new string is safe and does not require any further steps.